 Also, it’s very important for you to understand the timing of the funding.
 For example, do you need all the funding now (e.g., to build out a location), or can you receive your funding in stages or “tranches.”

-The amount of funding you seek will effect the source of funding you approach.
+The amount of funding you seek will affect the source of funding you approach.
 For example, if you require $250,000 in funding, angel investors are more applicable then venture capitalists.
 If you need $5 million, the opposite is true.

 While I have identified 41 sources of funding for your business, below are the 5 most common.